 Proper public comment periods have been observed for former site restoration activities (See section 5.7).
 The community advisory group (CAG), formed in May 1994, was and is the primary vehicle for public input to these activities.
-The last CAG meeting with Ames Laboratory and ISU representatives was on February 23, 1998, to discuss corrective actions proposed for the Fire Service Institute Training Area (FSITA).
-The most recent interaction with CAG members include a letter regarding the Energy Employees Occupational Illness Compensation Program Act (EEOICP) and a letter regarding the Laboratory's support of the Special Exposure Cohort Petition for employees who worked at the Laboratory from 1942-1955.
-EEOICP's mission is to deliver benefits to eligible employees and former employees of the Department of Energy, its contractors and subcontractors or to certain survivors of such individuals, as provided in the EEOICP Act.
+The CAG has been inactive over the past several years.
+The most recent interaction with CAG members includes a letter regarding the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and a letter regarding the Laboratory's support of the Special Exposure Cohort Petition for employees who worked at the Laboratory from 1942-1955.
+EEOICPA's mission is to deliver benefits to eligible employees and former employees of the Department of Energy, its contractors and subcontractors or to certain survivors of such individuals, as provided in the EEOICP Act.